haquema/makers-javascript-fndamentals/contents/1-getting-started.md

 ## About code snippets

-In this module, some examples will present code to be executed in the `node` REPL (similar to `irb`), this code will be written like this, with line starting with prompt indicators (`>`) indicating what should be typed, and other lines what should be printed.
+In this module, some examples will present code to be executed in the `node` REPL (similar to `irb`), this code will be written with lines starting with prompt indicators (`>`) indicating what should be typed, and other lines what should be printed.

 Other code examples without prompt indicators at all should be written to JavaScript files.
 Snippets starting with `$` will indicate commands to type in the terminal (outside the `node` program).